Read time 10 minutes

 - The converted PST file gets successfully saved to the specified location.
 Click OK to finish the conversion process.

-Benefits for Kernel EML to PST Converter
+Benefits of using Kernel EML to PST Converter:

 - The software saves the EML file directly to new or existing PST files.